S-process: In stars

 One distinguishes the main and the weak s-process component.
 The main component produces heavy elements beyond Sr and Y, and up to Pb in the lowest metallicity stars.
 The production sites of the main component are low-mass asymptotic giant branch stars.
 The main component relies on the 13C neutron source above.
 The weak component of the s-process, on the other hand, synthesizes s-process isotopes of elements from iron group seed nuclei to 58Fe on up to Sr and Y, and takes place at the end of helium- and carbon-burning in massive stars.
 It employs primarily the 22Ne neutron source.
 These stars will become supernovae at their demise and spew those s-process isotopes into interstellar gas.

 The s-process is sometimes approximated over a small mass region using the so-called "local approximation", by which the ratio of abundances is inversely proportional to the ratio of neutron-capture cross-sections for nearby isotopes on the s-process path.
 This approximation is – as the name indicates – only valid locally, meaning for isotopes of nearby mass numbers, but it is invalid at magic numbers where the ledge-precipice structure dominates.

+Termination of the s-process

 Because of the relatively low neutron fluxes expected to occur during the s-process (on the order of 105 to 1011 neutrons per cm2 per second), this process does not have the ability to produce any of the heavy radioactive isotopes such as thorium or uranium.
-The cycle that terminates the s-process is:
+The cycle that terminates the s-process includes the stable isotopes Pb-206,207,208 and Bi-209; when the last captures another neutron, it becomes Po-210 (or Bi-210m) then alpha decays back to mass 206.
+Should another neutron be captured, alpha decay from 211 to 207 is faster yet.
+The net result of the cycle is that 4 neutrons are fused into one alpha particle with two beta decays.